 There are examples of disruptive innovations in all markets.
 Craigslist was a disruptive innovation for classified ads. iTunes was a disruptive innovation for record stores.
 Even taxi service has been impacted by disruptive innovation with the introduction of ridesharing companies such as Uber and Lyft.

-In healthcare, Artificial Intelligence (AI) and Machine Learning are the new disruptive technologies.
+In healthcare, Artificial Intelligence (AI) and Machine Learning are a positive disruption.
 Robot-assisted surgeries, 3D printing of medical supplies, computer-assisted coding, Computer Assisted Physician Documentation (CAPD), speech recognition, and workflow automation are just a few examples where technology disrupting the status quo.
 In an attempt to provide quality and affordable healthcare to all, medical facilities and physician practices are looking to this technology to augment the exceptional care provided within their organizations.

 Healthcare providers want to establish and maintain a solid relationship with their patients.
 In order to accomplish their goal, facilities are looking for ways to improve the clinical workflow efficiency.
 Disruptive technologies that can easily integrate into existing workflows are providing medical organizations the opportunity to achieve the necessary efficiencies while improving provider satisfaction.
 Patients are the ultimate winners, receiving a more personal level of care without sacrificing the technical components needed to positively impact their health and well-being.

 Dr. Tom Lang, an emergency room physician, recently shared his thoughts on newly introduced technology that is having a huge impact on the way he delivers care; “In my view, efforts such as the Fusion Narrate Vision Click™ from Dolbey feature demonstrate the commitment to innovation that is needed to further weave speech recognition deeper in physician workflows … this is definitely the direction we need to be going.”